Muennighoff/vilio/SCORE_REPRO.md

 ## Individual Model Pretraining, Training & Inference

 The below combines both training & inference.
 For inference-only scroll to the bottom.
+Refer to the hm_pipeline notebook under `vilio/notebooks` for an example of running training & inference for all models.

 1. **PyTorch / D O U V X :**
 Make sure we have 5 jsonl files, 4 tsv files, 1 lmdb file and 1 img folder under `vilio/data`